snirhap/DeepInstinctAutomation/README.md

 # DeepInstinct - Code Challenge

-An automation program that gets a path to a report file in the following format:
+An automation program that gets a path to a report file where each line is in the following format:

 **[Date] [Time] [Guard #X] [Action (begin shift\falls asleep\wakes up)]**